-- The lack of any documented effect for ubiquinol all of the studies showing beneficial health effects had been done with the oxidized form of Coenzyme Q10, the ubiquinone form. - The known instability of the ubiquinol molecules (a common characteristic of antioxidants). - The absence of any physiological explanation for any supposed superiority of the ubiquinol product. - The greater cost of producing the ubiquinol raw material and finished products. - The knowledge that the ubiquinol in supplements is converted to ubiquinone in the stomach and the small intestine prior to absorption. - The knowledge that the ubiquinone that enters the absorption cells in the small intestine is converted to ubiquinol as it passes into the lymph - it is not necessary to ingest ubiquinol in order to get ubiquinol in the blood.
+- The lack of any documented effect for ubiquinol all of the studies showing beneficial health effects had been done with the oxidized form of Coenzyme Q10, the ubiquinone form - The known instability of the ubiquinol molecules (a common characteristic of antioxidants) - The absence of any physical explanation for any supposed superiority of the ubiquinol product - The greater cost of producing the ubiquinol raw material and finished products - The knowledge that the ubiquinol in supplements is converted to ubiquinone in the stomach and the small intestine prior to absorption - The knowledge that the ubiquinone that enters the absorption cells in the small intestine is converted to ubiquinol as it passes into the lymph it is not necessary to ingest ubiquinol in order to get ubiquinol in the blood functionally important and that other marketing claims for ubiquinol supplements were more fabrication than fact.

-2007: Dr. Judy on Coenzyme Q10 Facts and Fabrications
+2007: Dr. Judy on Coenzyme Q10 facts and fabrications

 In 2007, Dr. William Judy of the SIBR Research Institute, himself the holder of a Ph.D. in human physiology and bio-physics, addressed many of the marketing claims for the newly introduced ubiquinol product [41].
-Dr. Judy was concerned that some of the marketing claims for ubiquinol supplements were factual but not functionally important and that other marketing claims for ubiquinol supplements were more fabrication than fact.
+Dr. Judy was concerned that some of the marketing claims for ubiquinol supplements were factual but not